ewerlopes/phd_robogame/README.md

 # Kinect Motion Features

 Software for motion feature extraction from Kinect v2 on Windows.
-This version only works on windows.
+However, the KinectFeatures API has been designed not to depend on a particular library for the skeleton tracking with Kinect.
+In this way, you can easily use this code on `Linux`, provided that you can extract the skeleton joint position using any available library.

 ## Requirements